StackStorm/st2docs/docs/source/reference/ha.rst

 st2resultstracker
 ^^^^^^^^^^^^^^^^^
-Tracks results of execution handed over to Mistral.
+Tracks results of execution handed over to Orquesta or 3rd pary intergations that implement the result tracker to provide the results.
 It requires access to MongoDB and RabbitMQ to perform its function.

 Multiple ``st2resultstracker`` processes will co-operate with each other to perform work.
 At startup there is a possibility of extra work however there are no negative consequences of this